AudreyFrancisco/SingleLadderQualification/CMakeMigration.md

 ```
 ln -s ../Data .
 ```
-Also, copy all the Config and Calib files to the build directory:
+The configuration and calibration files are taken from the current directory from where you start the executable.
+Therefore, you should copy all the Config and Calib files to the build directory:
 ```
 cp ../*.cfg .
 ```
-Then, execute all the binaries from the build directory, e.g. for the
+Then, you can execute all the binaries from the build directory, e.g. for the GUI:
-GUI:
 ```
 GUI/GUI
 ```